Core Values

 Courage

 Healing asks us to face what’s been silenced, to move toward truth even when it’s difficult.
-I hold space for your courage, knowing that growth isn’t about pushing through but about finding what sustains you.
+I hold space for your courage, understanding that growth isn’t about pushing through but about finding what sustains you.

 Liberation

-Liberation is reclaiming your agency, your voice, your right to take up space.
+Liberation is reclaiming your agency, your voice, and your right to take up space.
 I am committed to supporting you in making choices rooted in self-trust, free from oppressive narratives that were never yours to carry.